pyvuetify/pyvuetify/docs/component/Alert.rst

 =====

 .. aknowledgement::
     This page is a Python adaptation of the `official Vuetify documentation <https://v2.vuetifyjs.com/en/components/alerts/>`_.
     All examples have been converted to ipyvuetify syntax.

 The :py:class:`Alert <ipyvuetify.Alert>` component is used to convey important information to the user through the use of contextual types, icons, and colors.
-These default types come in 4 variations: success, info, warning, and error.
+These default types come in 4 variations:
+``success``, ``info``, ``warning``, and ``error``.
 Default icons are assigned which help represent different actions each type portrays.
 Many parts of an alert such as ``border``, ``icon``, and ``color`` can also be customized to fit almost any situation.

 .. api::